Arnold Schwarzenegger's Training Program

 Legs (Quads, Hamstrings, Calves)

-As you can see, Arnold Schwarzenegger’s workouts utilized a lot of high volume and free weights instead of machines.
+As you can see, Arnold Schwarzenegger’s workout routine utilized a lot of high volume and free weight exercises instead of machines, which is something you see a lot of bodybuilders today prioritizing.
 He put a large amount of emphasis on barbell and dumbbell movements rather than using things like cables or standard gym machines.
 Arnold’s training program also uses a mix of compound and isolation exercises, to really build the mass and then fine tune the muscles.

 He also included abdominal exercises every day, as abs are a muscle you can train pretty much everyday.
 Having a strong core helps with compound lifts as well, especially lifts like the deadlift and squat as they place a lot of tension on the abdominal muscles.
 Not to mention, Arnold’s training program also included forearm training, to really complete his overall physique.